neuefische/wd-flipped-classroom-curriculum/sessions/js-variables-and-numbers/js-variables-and-numbers.md

 ## Type Conversion

-When you use an operator with a variable with an unfitting type, javascript will automatically convert this variable into a fitting type.
+When you use an operator with a variable with an unfitting type, JavaScript will automatically convert this variable into a fitting type.
 For example:

 ```js